TheDrone7/shieldbow/docs/api/StorageManager.md

 new StorageManager_2 (client: Client, pathName: string, root: string)
 ```

-Constructs a new instance of the `StorageManager_2` class.
+Constructs a new instance of the `StorageManager` class.

 **Parameters:**